Tobdu399/PyLogin/README.md

 Password: 12345
 This work contains ability to change your username and/or your password and store it to savefile.dat.
 So next time you login you need to use the new username and/or password.

-If you face any problems, feel free to contact me: topias.j.m@gmail.com (No spamming please!)
+If login.py file wont open or something like that happens try deleting __pycache__ folder.
+Otherwise, feel free to contact me: topias.j.m@gmail.com (No spamming please!)